ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ## 2    Intro to Doc2Vec

 Word2Vec generates embeddings at a word-level.
-However, this is not useful if one wishes to compare, say, the introductor
+However, this is not useful if one wishes to compare, say, the abstracts of d
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxODExNDExXX0=
+eyJoaXN0b3J5IjpbMTQxMDEzMjgwNl19
 -->